sizovs/sizovs.github.io/training/the-ultimate-list-of-java-courses.md

 Attending an expert-led course is the best way to boost Java skills.
 No online course can compare with live learning, when when you work in a group of like-minded people, ask questions and learn from industry practitioners.

-**I manually collected the ultimate list of trainings offered by different European training providers and individuals.** This is the list of all Java courses I am aware of.
+**I manually collected the ultimate list of training courses offered by different European training providers and individuals.** This is the list of all Java courses I am aware of.
 All the information here has been compiled correctly to the best of my knowledge.
 If some great Java training is missing, let me know.

 ![Venkat](/images/venk.jpg)